ak-hu/activebox-php/README.md

 # Activebox

-Welcome to the ActiveBox.com repository!
-Here you will find the source code for the ActiveBox.com website.

-## About

 ActiveBox.com is a modern and responsive website template built using HTML, CSS, and JavaScript.
 It provides a sleek and professional design that can be used for various purposes such as portfolios, businesses, or personal projects.

 ## Features